HumphrysFamilyTree.com

 bapt Catherine 1826 [Mullinahone RC par records], (todo) see full entry,

-she died 1849, age 23 yrs,
+Kathleen died 1849, age 23 yrs.

-he died 1850,
+John died 1850,

-both bur Catholic church yard, Mullinahone,
+both bur Catholic church yard, Mullinahone.

 registered his grandfather James Kickham's death 1873, listed as living Mullinahone,